ninicksicard/Graphi-t-/README.md

 3. Click the "Plot" button to generate the 3D parametric plot.
 4. Customize the plot by adjusting the time range, enabling iteration, or adding additional variables.
 5. Save your plots for later reference or load existing plots from files.
+6. Use the new checkbox to toggle between equal axis and auto resize for the 3D plot.
+7. Export your plots as DWG files for use in CAD software like SolidWorks.
+8. Utilize the integrated Matplotlib toolbar for additional plot control.

 ### Basic Operators: